polyrtm/The-G-Official-Website/README.md

 We post our scores on our website, https://www.the-g.org and every single one of them is available to download for absolutely free.

-In addition, our music can be downloaded an a .mp3 file directly from our website.
+In addition, our music can be downloaded as a .mp3 from our soundcloud.
 Enjoy listening!!

 # Members